 Hours of opening

 The reading room and public facilities are wheelchair accessible.

 PO Box 516, Kingswood NSW 2747

-State Archives and Records Authority of NSW
+NSW State Archives and Records Authority

-- Government Recordkeeping sets standards for the management of State records, provides guidance to NSW public sector agencies on records management and identifies records which need to be retained as State archives.
+- Government Recordkeeping sets standards for the management of State records, provides guidance to NSW public sector agencies on records management and identifies records which need to be retained as State Archives.

 What we do

 We provide a wide range of services to the public and the NSW public sector, along with guidance for public sector bodies on all aspects of records management.